loudwige/loudwige/README.md

 # 💫 About Me:

-- 🔭 I’m currently working on **application using Spring Boot, Python, DynamoDB**
+- 🔭 I’m currently working on **application using Spring Boot, Python, DynamoDB, and React**

 - 🌱 I’m currently learning **AWS, React, Python, and Terraform**